2026 Essentials of Orchestra Management

 Early and mid-career professionals, musicians, career changers, and students are eligible to apply, as well as experienced administrators who wish to expand and deepen their knowledge base in all areas of an orchestral organization.
 The League especially invites applicants from backgrounds that have been historically underrepresented in the orchestral field.

-In a highly competitive application process, up to 36 participants will be selected based on demonstrated experience, potential, commitment to serving American orchestras, and motivation and goals for participating in this professional development program.
-All program applicants will receive a one-year membership to the League of American Orchestras.
+In a highly competitive application process, up to 36 participants were selected based on demonstrated experience, potential, commitment to serving American orchestras, and motivation and goals for participating in this professional development program.
+All program applicants receive a one-year membership to the League of American Orchestras.

 Application Guidelines